 PERMITTED FISHING METHODS

-Tournament is open to kayaks and paddleboards.
-NO MOTORS are permitted to participate in tournament.
-The use of a boat or motorized water vehicle to transport your boat on the water is prohibited.
-All craft must be self-propelled.
+The tournament is open to kayaks and paddleboards.
+Electric Motors are permitted to participate in the tournament, however, are limited to a max of 3 HP or 155 foot-pound thrust.
+No other power source maybe used to move your kayak nor any other type of vessel.
+The use of any other boat or motorized water vehicle to transport your boat on the water is prohibited.
 There may be no assistance from non-participating anglers.
 All fish must be caught via hook and line.
 The selection of baits is up to the discretion of the participant.

 Submit Photos taken on smart phone using iAngler Tournament App only.

-Scorecard turn-in will begin at 1pm until 3:00PM at El Chorro Regional Park in San Luis Obispo, CA. This is located across the street from Cuesta College.
-There is a day use fee, which is $3.
-Check in will be set up in the Poppy day use area.
+Scorecard turn-in will begin at 1pm until 3:00PM at Shamel Park in Cambria, CA. Check in will be set up at Shamel Park day use area.
 Please see the map provided.
 Scoring will be done completely online, through IAngler Tournament App.
 Please do not bring your catch to check in.
 We will only be verifying length of fish through digital devices.

 All competitors must submit their catch on the IAngler Tournament App by 3:00 pm to be eligible for fishing prizes.
-Anglers must be back at El Chorro regional by 3:30pm for photo verification of launch location.
+Anglers must be back at Shamel Park by 3:30pm for photo verification of launch location.
 So plan travel time accordingly.

-Tides in the area on tournament morning will be High at 8:36am at a 4.5ft and a Low at 1:49pm at a 2.1ft.
-Official Sunrise is 6:47am
+Tides in the area on tournament morning will be Low at 8:42am at a 2.5 ft and a High of at 3:05pm at a 5.0ft.
+Official Sunrise is 6:48am

 All California DFW rules must be followed.
 This includes having possession of a CA fishing license.
 Be prepared to show your current fishing license, at check-in.
 All participants must have a net with 18” opening per DFW regulations.